clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 ## Connect to database

-Before we connect, we'll store the SpacetimeDB host name and our database name in constants `HOST` and `DB_NAME`.
+Before we connect, we'll store the SpacetimeDB hostname and our database name in constants `HOST` and `DB_NAME`.

 A connection to a SpacetimeDB database is represented by a `DbConnection`.
 We configure `DbConnection`s using the builder pattern, by calling `DbConnection.Builder()`, chaining method calls to set various connection parameters and register callbacks, then we cap it off with a call to `.Build()` to begin the connection.